nielshojen/nanodirector/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Create a report to help us improve MDMDirector
+about: Create a report to help us improve nanoDirector

 ---